joeypiccola/crypto_win/README.md

 # crypto_win

-Manage cryptography settings on a Windows machine.
+Manage cryptographic settings on a Windows machine.

 ## Parameters